CO2-free aluminum production

 Project draft

-TRIMET Aluminum SE in cooperation with the Icelandic company Arctus Aluminium Ltd. is developing a breakthrough aluminium process with multiple vertical inert (non-consumable) anodes and cathodes in a low-temperature electrolyte (800 °C) according to the formula:
+TRIMET Aluminium SE, in collaboration with an international project consortium, is developing an innovative process for aluminum production using multiple vertical inert (non-consumable) anodes and cathodes in a low-temperature electrolyte (800°C) according to the formula:

 2 Al2O3 + Energy = 4 Al + 3 Ov.

-Thus, oxygen is emitted instead of CO2 since no carbon anodes are used.
-The inert anode material will be developed in cooperation with the University of Saarland (USAAR).
-The project aims to scale up the cells developed by Arctus Aluminium to 10,000 A for operation in a pilot plant in TRIMET´s smelter in Essen in Germany with three such cells.
-This project is supported by funds from the German state North-Rhine Westphalia.
-After the successful operation of the pilot plant in Essen, the project will be extended by scaling the cells up to commercial size for 170,000 A current in a demonstration plant in TRIMET´s smelter in Essen.
+Since no carbon anodes are used, oxygen is released instead of CO2.
+The inert anode material is being developed in collaboration with the University of Saarland (USAAR).
+The project aims to scale up the round laboratory cells to 10,000 A for operation in a pilot plant at the TRIMET smelter in Essen, Germany.
+This project is funded by the state of North Rhine-Westphalia.
+Following the successful operation of the pilot plant in Essen, the project is expected to be expanded.